 What After Products Do Finance and Insurance Managers Sell?

-A finance and insurance manager may sell extended warranties which kick in after the limited warranty has expired.
-Maintenance plans are another after product that a finance and insurance manager may sell.
+A finance and insurance manager may sell extended service contracts and maintenance plans, among other products.
 Plans offered include bundle oil changes and are usually limited to the dealership’s service department.
 Anti-theft products may be promoted also, including GPS locators, VIN etching or car alarms.
 Combo warranties include damage to the wheels or tires to cover bad luck with potholes.
 The pain and fabric protection coverage is an added chemical sealant to the paint or fabric.
 A finance and insurance manager may also offer gap insurance.
 This pays off the difference between what the car is worth and what a customer may owe after a collision.
 Primarily for leases, excess wear and use protection, protects in the event of scrapes or a few dents.
 Credit insurance plans are designed to help customers make car payments if they lose their job or are unable to make a payment due to illness.

 How Are Finance and Insurance Managers Doing Today?